-The buzzword relating to IT Support is “Managed Services”, and every day more and more businesses are jumping on the bandwagon.
-But what does managed services actually mean and how can you tell if an IT Support company is not just using the word as a marketing tool, but is in fact only offering “flat rate” services packaged as “managed services”?
+The buzzword relating to IT Support is “Managed Services.”
+Every day more businesses are jumping on the managed services bandwagon.
+However, what does managed services actually mean?
+Also, How can you tell if an IT Support company is not just using the word as a marketing tool?
+Will you know if they are in fact only offering “flat rate” services packaged as “managed services”?

-As a definition, Managed Services allows a business to offload IT operations to a service provider, known as a Managed Services Provider.
-The managed service provider assumes an ongoing responsibility for 24-hour monitoring, managing and/or problem resolution for the IT systems within your business.
+As a definition, Managed Services allows a business to offload IT operations to a service provider.
+This group is known as a Managed Services Provider.
+The provider assumes 24-hour monitoring to manage and resolve problems for the IT systems within your business.

-Put in simple terms – one of the biggest benefits of Managed Services is discovering and fixing problems before they can negatively affect your business.
+One of the biggest benefits of Managed Services is discovering problems before they can affect your business.

 A well maintained, proactively serviced computer network will always run better than the alternative.
-With proactive network monitoring, patch management, and desktop optimization performed on a regular basis, you will notice a tremendous difference in operations… and you will reap the benefits of preventing fires, rather than fighting them.
+With proactive network monitoring, patch management, and desktop optimization performed on a regular basis, you will notice a tremendous difference in operations.
+Also, you will reap the benefits of preventing fires, rather than fighting them.

-Reduced costs: Businesses are also able to control and reduce their overall operating costs with the flat-fee billing model.
-Cost-effective access to enterprise-level support is a reality
+Reduced costs: Businesses are able to control and reduce their overall operating costs.
+Cost-effective access to enterprise-level support is a reality.

-24-hour monitoring: Because the Managed Services provider also manages all of your vendor relationships, issues with internet slowness/outages, printers, phones, cell phones, websites are dealt with directly with the vendor by the Managed Service provider.
-As a result of this “always-eyes-on” network monitoring 24 hours per day, businesses experience an additional level of comfort and security.
+24-hour monitoring: Because the we also manage all of your vendor relationships, issues are dealt with directly with the vendor.
+As a result of this, you don’t have to take time away from your business to call your internet provider, for example.
+Our “always-eyes-on” network monitoring provides an additional level of comfort and security.